pombase/website/src/docs/news/2020-01-07-new-stable-integration-vectors.md

 <!-- newsfeed_thumbnail: stable_pAde6_vector.png -->

-To enable fission yeast researchers to manipulate *S pombe* molecular biology reproducibly and easily, Aleks Vještica and Magdalena Marek in Sophie Martin's lab have designed and constructed a series of simple, fully characterized plasmids.
+To enable fission yeast researchers to manipulate *S. pombe* molecular biology reproducibly and easily, Aleks Vještica and Magdalena Marek in Sophie Martin's lab have designed and constructed a series of simple, fully characterized plasmids.